 He was not involved, ‘in any discussions about the three previous deaths’,

-Yet ‘Parallels’ between the deaths were even noted by the inquest.
+Yet ‘Parallels’ between the deaths were noted by the inquest.

 However, Dr Aromolaram was made aware, of the second, and, third deaths, on his becoming a member of the ward ‘team’.

-But despite the quick succession of deaths, and the last 2 men to die before Mr Johnson, dying within four days of each other and Mr Johnson, ‘ vomiting large amounts of body salts.’
+But despite the quick succession of deaths, the last 2 men to die before Mr Johnson, dying within four days of each other, and Mr Johnson, ‘ vomiting large amounts of body salts.’

 As his organs, slowly, filled up with a faeces impaction, a common condition in the autistic per se and a side effect of the high dosages of at least two different antipsychotics.

 “There were no discussions.
 No talks at all about those deaths that I was involved in”.

 All men were medicated with clozaphine, which is known to cause constipation.